 Abdominal CT scans have excellent diagnostic potential for doctors.
 Choosing an MRI or CT scan depends on the type of anatomy they are trying to visualise.
 Anatomy that contains a lot of air or calcium is hard to visualise on an MRI scan and shows up in more detail on a CT scan.
 A CT scan will commonly be recommended if you need a public image of a specific area like your internal organs or due to a fracture or head trauma.

 However, MRIs are highly beneficial for capturing images of suspected abnormal tissue within the body and providing a higher resolution image of the tissues.
 So, if you need a highly detailed visualisation of your organs, ligaments, or soft tissue, your doctor will order an MRI.
-MRIs help diagnose common abdominal issues like soft tissues, torn ligaments and herniated disks.
+MRIs help diagnoses common abdominal issues like soft tissues, torn ligaments, and herniated disks.

 Both MRIs and CT scans are generally considered safe.
 However, in particular circumstances, there can be cause for safety concerns.